DBCDK/hejmdal/docs/configuration.md

     "buttonHoverColor": "Login button hover color, default #e56312", "buttonTxtHoverColor": "Login button hover text color, default #ffffff" },
-  "createCulrAccountAgency": "Create user in CULR in this agency, if not found.
+  "identityProviders" : ["List of idps available for the client (nemlogin, borchk, unilogin, wayf, netpunkt, dbcidp)"], "hideIdentityProviders" : ["List of idps hidden from the user.
+Available as passthru (idp parameter in login)"], "createCulrAccountAgency": "Create user in CULR in this agency, if not found.
 Only used by bibliotek.dk (190101)", "addAsMunicipalityLibrary":  "Array of agencIds to take type as 'folk', default []", "addAsResearchLibrary":  "Array of agencIds to take type as 'forsk', default []",